ZedsTed/BoltOnScreenshotSystem/README.md

-Bolt-On Screenshot System (B.O.S.S.) v0.1.1 - Alpha
+Bolt-On Screenshot System (B.O.S.S.) v0.2.2 - Alpha
 ==
 This plugin allows you to take screenshots within KSP at a higher resolution than your current screen resolution, using something called 'supersampling'.

 Changelog
 --
+v0.2.2 - Fixed issues with multiple Bolts being on the same craft and thus causing BOSS to bug out.

+v0.2.1 - Reverted to old internal structure for GUI, will progress with it at another date.

+v0.2 - Changed to PartModule.
+Updated for 0.18.
+Changed GUI.
+Fixed various little bugs.

 v0.1.2 - Prevented spamming of the debug log.
 Fixed non-updating text field.

 v0.1.1 - Added in Settings Persistence.